-Other portions of the duct may persist as thryoglossal cysts.
-These present with a mass in the midline of neck, and can be excised surgically.
+Other portions of the duct may persist as thyroglossal cysts.
+These present with a mass in the midline of neck and can be excised surgically.

 The superior thyroid artery is the first branch of the external carotid artery.
 After arising, the artery descends toward the thyroid gland.
 As a generalisation, it supplies the superior and anterior portions of the gland.

 The inferior thyroid artery arises from the thyrocervical trunk (which in turn is a branch of the subclavian artery).
 The artery travels superomedially to reach the inferior pole of the thyroid.
-It tends to supply the postero-inferior aspect.
+It tends to supply the posteroinferior aspect of the gland.

 In a small proportion of people (around 10%), there is an additional artery present; the thyroid ima artery.
 It comes from the brachiocephalic trunk of the arch of aorta, supplying the anterior surface and isthmus.

 Venous drainage is carried out by the superior, middle and inferior thyroid veins, which form a venous plexus.
 The superior and middle veins drain into the internal jugular veins, whereas the inferior drains into the brachiocephalic vein.

 The thyroid gland is innervated by branches derived from the sympathetic trunk.
 However, these nerves do not control endocrine secretion – release of hormones is regulated by pituitary gland.

 The lymphatic drainage of the thyroid is multidirectional and extensive.
 It drains initially into peri-thyroid nodes, and from there into prelaryngeal, pretracheal and paratracheal nodes.
 Laterally, the gland drains into the superior and inferior deep cervical nodes.